geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-31/meeting-transcript.md

 ##### **Chenyu** [[00:52:48](https://www.youtube.com/watch?v=7AhKAlaQWNo&t=3168)]
 Yes.
 Eval is very slow.
-Uh, so for the beam stuff, usually how this works is if you can distill it down to like a single kernel and say, okay, this action on this kernel has issue, then, uh, we can take a look.
+Uh, so for the BEAM stuff, usually how this works is if you can distill it down to like a single kernel and say, okay, this action on this kernel has issue, then, uh, we can take a look.
-Otherwise it's very hard to say, okay, this eval script can not be beam and some, something will go wrong.
+Otherwise it's very hard to say, okay, this eval script can not be BEAM and some, something will go wrong.
 That's very hard to help.

 ##### **Flata** [[00:53:15](https://www.youtube.com/watch?v=7AhKAlaQWNo&t=3195)]